-When an organization seeks reimbursement for indirect costs, total lobbying costs shall be separately identified in the indirect cost rate proposal and thereafter treated as other unallowable activity costs in accordance with the above procedures and Attachment A of OMB Circular A-122.
+When an organization seeks reimbursement for indirect costs, total lobbying costs shall be separately identified in the indirect cost rate proposal and thereafter treated as other unallowable activity costs in accordance with the above procedures and Attachment A of 2 CFR Part 230.

-- Organizations shall submit, as part of their annual indirect cost rate proposal, a certification that the requirements and standards have been complied with.
+- Organizations shall submit, as part of their annual indirect cost rate proposal, a certification that they are in compliance with all the requirements and standards have been complied with.

-- Organizations shall maintain adequate records to demonstrate that the determination of costs as being allowable or unallowable pursuant to Attachment B of OMB Circular A-122 complies with the requirements of the Circular.
+- Organizations shall maintain adequate records to demonstrate that the determination of costs as being allowable or unallowable pursuant to Attachment B of 2 CFR Part 230 complies with the requirements.

 - Time logs, calendars, or similar records shall not be required to be created for purposes of complying with this section during any particular calendar month when:

-- Twenty-five percent or less of the employee's compensated hours of employment during that calendar month constitutes lobbying as defined above
+- Twenty-five percent or less of the employee's compensated hours of employment during that calendar month constitutes lobbying as defined above; and

 - Within the preceding 5-year period, the organization has not materially misstated allowable or unallowable costs of any nature, including legislative lobbying costs.